FedericoTiberti/FedericoTiberti.github.io/README.md

 # Control systems Engineer
-I am passionate about leveraging technology to drive progress and am committed to continuous learning and professional growth, I am working at Ducati, fully
+I work at Ducati, a leader in motorcycle engineering, where I have the opportunity to grow professionally while passionately contributing to innovative projects.
+I am passionate about leveraging technology to drive progress and am committed to continuous learning.
-In engineering, I don't agree with "no pain, no gain", I would prefer "no brain, no gain".
+In my field, I don't agree with "no pain, no gain", I would prefer "no brain, no gain".
 Pain is guaranteed but results aren't 🧠
 For those who are not in the field, here's an example of a popular control system: Cruise Control.
 <p align="center">
   <img src="images/cc-control-system.png" width="450">